 Volcano Plasma: (5 Star) – Qf 17 (1 case) R

 Zoomba: (12 star) – Qf 22 (@) (4 cases) T

 @ Refer to the first article before I started to systematically analyse each paint separately.

 Bejet stands out with is high quality for a low price.
 Surprisingly high quality paint as equally graded bombass is surpassed by low quality paint as Alpha sniper thanks to its prizing.
-Zoomba is the best quality paint yet tested despite its higher prize, Formula 13 offers better price for sufficient enough quality.
+Zoomba is the best quality paint yet tested despite its higher prize.
+Despite being stored for 2 years Zoomba still outperforms fresh rental paint.
+Formula 13 offers better price for sufficient enough quality.

 I highly recommend the Bejet for its prize for overall playing and on the second place you get Formula 13 for practice and rental/mechanical use.
 For tournament play I would not sacrifice on quality in how easily the ball brakes and marks the target why Zoomba still remains first choice as tournament paint.